Naxomiun/CabifyMobileChallenge/README.md

 ### Modules

-The modularization per feature help to mantain the code decoupled and easily navigable.
-This helps to isolate bugs and improves parallel compilation in large codebases.
+The modularization per feature helps to maintain the code decoupled and easily navigable, helps to isolate bugs and improves parallel compilation in large codebases.